 Bad water quality is primarily caused by the following reasons in this area:

-• Water distribution pipes often have cracks.
-Scientist Jarurat Chaolert, of the PPWA (Provincial Waterworks Authority), told The Phuket News that due to these cracks, there is no control over plastics and dirt that can come into contact with the water once it leaves the station.
+- Water distribution pipes often have cracks.
+Scientist Jarurat Chaolert, of the PPWA (Provincial Waterworks Authority), told The Phuket News that due to these cracks, there is no control over plastics and dirt that can come into contact with the water once leaving the station.

 On the other hand, village life is very different, but it is still not safe.
 In Thailand’s rainy season, most Thai village folks get their drinking water from the dark, heavy clouds.
 Families collect rainwater in large earthen jars, which are then filled with plastic bottles and other containers.